stefan-rietzinger/skin_cancer_classification/README.md

 The graph entitled "param_importances.png", located in the "search" folder, provides a visual representation of the Hyperparameter importances.
 The optimal solution was determined after 134 rounds, owing to the substantial number of tuning parameters.

-It is also noteworthy that Optuna is capable of performing multi-objective optimisation through the utilisation of a genetic algorithm. [*NSGA-II algorithm*] (https://pymoo.org/algorithms/moo/nsga2.html) (Non-dominated Sorting Genetic Algorithm II).
+It is also noteworthy that Optuna is capable of performing multi-objective optimisation through the utilisation of a genetic algorithm. [*NSGA-II algorithm*](https://pymoo.org/algorithms/moo/nsga2.html) (Non-dominated Sorting Genetic Algorithm II).
 It is planned that this will be used in the future for the development of a model that will maximise performance whilst minimising thel models complexity.

 ---
 ### Results:

+---
+### Possible Optimizations:

+---